Max Headroom: TV movie

-Max Headroom debuted in the British-made cyberpunk TV movie Max Headroom: 20 Minutes into the Future, which was broadcast on 4 April 1985.
+Max Headroom debuted in the British cyberpunk TV movie Max Headroom: 20 Minutes into the Future, which was broadcast on 4 April 1985.
 It consists of material originally planned to be broken into five-minute backstory segments for The Max Headroom Show, later expanded to one hour.

-Set in a near future world, it focuses on Edison Carter (Frewer), a crusading and witty journalist who openly challenges the corporations that rule the world, including his own employer Station 23.
+Set in a near-future world, it focuses on Edison Carter (Frewer), a crusading and witty journalist who openly challenges the corporations that rule the world, including his own employer Station 23.
 Max Headroom is a secondary character, an AI created from Carter's basic brain patterns and memory fragments.
 As Carter exposes corruption in Station 23, Max rises as a host on independent, public access television.
 In the movie, Max and Edison Carter never meet.

 The Max Headroom Show series

 Premiering on 6 April 1985, it features music videos with Max Headroom as video jockey (VJ or "veejay").
 Early episodes unusually feature no introductory title sequence or end credits, beginning and ending instead with a cold open of static as if Max Headroom is hijacking the broadcast signal to speak to the audience.
 Channel 4 advertised Max as the "first computer-generated TV presenter" and Matt Frewer was initially under contract to withhold his identity in the role.
-Many believed Max was a computer animated puppet, manipulated and voiced by an actor.
+Many believed Max was a computer-animated puppet, manipulated and voiced by an actor.
 For this reason, the series pilot won the British Academy of Film and Television Arts (BAFTA) award for graphics in 1986, though the show has no computer generated graphics beyond Max's simple background lines.

 The show was an immediate hit in the UK, doubling Channel 4's viewing figures for its time slot within one month.
 In its second year, the programme broadened the original concept to include a live studio audience and celebrity interviews.
 Frewer did not appear in-person before the audience or share the stage with guests.
 Instead, he filmed in another room as Max Headroom and appeared before the audience and guests on television screens via a live feed, maintaining the illusion of an AI living in broadcast signals and computer systems.

 The second and third years of the show were also broadcast on the US cable channel Cinemax.
 A Christmas special was written by George R.R.
 Martin, later famous for his book series A Song of Ice and Fire, the basis for Game of Thrones.

 Channel 4 ended The Max Headroom Show after its third year.
-Cinemax then produced six more episodes for US audiences in 1987, rebranded as The Original Talking Max Headroom Show.
+Cinemax then produced six more episodes for US audiences in 1987, rebranded as The Original Max Talking Headroom Show.